sagemathinc/sbir2015/description.md

 courses that involve any form of computational mathematics.
-For example, SMC is a 100% web-based system that was used during Spring 2015 by over 65 courses ranging from traditional Calculus courses to course in Global Health, Numerical Analysis, Elliptic Curves and Mathematical Finance (see https://github.com/sagemathinc/smc/wiki/Teaching).
+For example, SMC is a 100% web-based system that was used during Spring 2015 by over 65 courses ranging from traditional Calculus courses to courses in Global Health, Numerical Analysis, Elliptic Curves and Mathematical Finance (see https://github.com/sagemathinc/smc/wiki/Teaching).
 Though SMC does not currently have any interactive homework functionality,